netascode/terraform-aci-nac-aci/docs/labs/quick_start.md

 - `standalone-control-vm`: this will create a Control VM running a GitLab server
 - `standalone-nd`: this will create a Nexus Dashboard instance with NDO installed

-When create a Control VM, Drone and/or Jenkins can be added as well by enabling the respective flags (disabled by default).
+When creating a Control VM, Drone and/or Jenkins can be added as well by enabling the respective flags (disabled by default).

 ## Adding a new POD